ontox-project/Llemy/README.md

 # Fatty Acid Assistant

-A multi-agent system for answering specialized questions about hepatic lipid biology by combining structured knowledge from the Ontox/MINERVA API with web research via Perplexity.
+A multi-agent system for answering specialized questions about hepatic lipid biology by combining structured knowledge from the MINERVA API with web research via Perplexity.

 ## Overview

 Fatty Acid Assistant is a prototype application that provides an intelligent interface for querying and retrieving information about liver lipid metabolism.
 It uses a three-agent workflow:

-1. **Ontox Agent**: Queries the MINERVA API for structured data about proteins, genes, and chemicals involved in lipid metabolism
+1. **Minerva Agent**: Queries the MINERVA API for structured data about proteins, genes, and chemicals involved in lipid metabolism
 2. **Perplexity Agent**: Performs deep web research using the Perplexity SONAR model
 3. **Synthesis Agent**: Combines information from both sources into comprehensive, scientifically rigorous answers